-Speaking of Japanese sweets, the most popular fillings in them is anko (sweet red bean paste).
-I would describe its popularity similar to chocolate for Western desserts.
+Speaking of Japanese sweets, the most popular filling in them is Anko or Sweet Red Bean Paste.
+I would describe its popularity as similar to chocolate for Western desserts.

 What type of Japanese desserts have red bean paste as filling?
 Mochi of course!
-The sweet red bean paste is inside of all types of mochi, like you see in Daifuku, Strawberry Mochi, Kashiwa Mochi, Sakura Mochi.
-Also in flour cake batter like in Dorayaki and Taiyaki.
+The sweet red bean paste is inside all types of mochi as you see in Daifuku, Strawberry Mochi, Kashiwa Mochi, Sakura Mochi.
+Also in the flour cake batter, like in Dorayaki and Taiyaki.

-But not any more with my Instant Pot!
-So today I want to show you my favorite way to make homemade anko.
+But not anymore with my Instant Pot!
+So today I will show you my favorite way to make homemade Anko with the pressure cooker.

 Making Anko in Pressure Cooker

-So, the first step to making anko easier is to speed up the processs.
+So, the first step to making Anko easier is to speed up the process.
 Unfortunately, this will require a pressure cooker.
-I know, a pressure cooker is not a gadget that everyone has in the kitchen and I did’t own one myself until last year.
-If you don’t own a pressure cooker, you can still make delicious homemade anko on the stove top (recipe here).
-Many of my readers really love this stove top recipe!
+I know, a pressure cooker is not a gadget that everyone has in the kitchen and I didn’t own one myself until last year.
+If you don’t own a pressure cooker, you can still make delicious homemade Anko on the stovetop (recipe here).
+Many of my readers really love this stovetop recipe!

 Why use a Pressure Cooker then?
-It’s simple; 1) it cooks fast, 2) does a great job, and 3) saves YOU lots of time.
-If you want to learn more about what a pressure cooker does and all the details, this article from the Kitchn summarizes it well.
+It’s simple; 1) it cooks fast, 2) does a great job, and 3) saves you a lot of time.

-Besides cooking beans, it is a total life saver when you want to cook meat in less than 30 minutes.
+Besides cooking beans, it is a total lifesaver when you want to cook meat in less than 30 minutes.
 Even though it’s a short time, the tender meat falls off the bones!
 I usually switch on before heading to kids’ activities and when we come home, the dinner is ready!
-I didn’t even have to be in the kitchen!
+I don’t even have to be in the kitchen!

 What do you need for this recipe?
 It’s very simple, all you need is azuki beans, sugar, and salt.
 You can find azuki beans in Japanese grocery stores, Asian grocery stores, health food stores, or Amazon.

-As for the amount of sugar that goes into this recipe, I’d say it is similar to standard Japanese anko flavor.
-Not overly sweet, but I would not consider it as healthy because of how much sugar it contains.
-So please adjust the amount of sugar that goes into the anko yourself, based on what type of sweets you’re making.
+The amount of sugar that goes into this recipe is a lot (but it’s usually for the filling, and the rest of the sweet is not sweet – like mochi).
+But I’d say it is less sweet than the store-bought Anko.
+Although it’s not too sweet, I would not consider it as a healthy food because of how much sugar it contains.
+So please adjust the amount of sugar to your liking, based on the type of sweets you’re making.

 Why do we put salt?
 Instead of adding more sugar, a pinch of salt can actually enhance the sweetness even more without making it salty.